 Spectrum advertises top speeds of 200 megabits in some areas, a gigabit in others, with the intent to roll gigabit out to its entire service area by the end of 2018.
 But as of the end of 2021, Spectrum gigabit is still only available in select areas.
 Coverage and availability are a big issue for both companies.

-AT&T’s offering can vary widely. from old-school DSL that tops out at around 11 megabits, to the former U-Verse offering that offers speed ranges from 3 to 25 megabits, and AT&T Fiber, which offers speeds at 5, 50, 300, and gigabit.
+AT&T’s offering can vary widely. from old-school DSL that tops out at around 11 megabits, to the former AT&T U Verse offering that offers speed ranges from 3 to 25 megabits, and AT&T Fiber, which offers speeds at 5, 50, 300, and gigabit.
 AT&T has recently rebranded all of this as AT&T Internet, although the specifics can vary.

 I found that AT&T generally delivers 90-95 percent of its advertised speed most of the time.
-Charter delivers closer to 80 percent.
+Charter Spectrum delivers closer to 80 percent.
 When Charter offers 200 megabits in your area and AT&T tops out at 25, the difference doesn’t matter.
 When both companies are competing on even ground or close to it, AT&T delivers more speed for your dollar.

 There’s one more important distinction with AT&T Fiber.
 Download speeds are the same as upload speed, or very close.
 That’s unlike earlier AT&T offerings and all of Charter’s offerings.
 With AT&T’s gigabit service, I can actually upload at speeds over 900 megabits.
 It’s amazing.
 If you’re working from home, the faster upload connection speed is important.

 In my case, AT&T offers gigabit service in my neighborhood while Spectrum only offers its old 200 megabit service.
 The price is within $5, but the two don’t compare.